 Thanks: to Dr. Carol Phillips, DC, in Annapolis, MD, for teaching us the benefits of the Standing Sacral Release and to Deb McLaughlin, CST, in Duluth, MN, for bringing it to our doula trainings.

-Activity 3: Diaphragmatic Release or Abdominal Release
+Diaphragmatic Release or Abdominal Release

 Why?
 Relaxes the broad and round ligaments helping the pelvis to come into balance.

 How?
 The mother semi-sits on a couch with a helper kneeling on the floor.
 The mother can be comfortable, breathing freely.
 The helper kneels or sits facing the side of the mother.
 The less dominant hand (with no rings!) is under the mother’s sacrum.
 She lays on the helper’s hand.
 The helper does not push or anything with this hand.
 This hand is passive.
-This hand can send warmth, love and relaxation.
+This hand can send warmth, love, and relaxation.
 Your intent is to hold space and complete a circle with your top hand.

 The dominant hand rests lightly on the lower abdomen.
-The pinkie finger is near the symphasis, fingers towards the hip that is opposite (furthest) from the helper.
+The pinkie finger is near the symphasis, with fingers toward the hip that is opposite (furthest) from the helper.
 Gentle compression (the weight of a nickel again) is on the abdomen.
 The helper has to lift the weight of the upper arm and be mindful not to rest the weight of the arm on the mother.

 How frequent?
 A few times in pregnancy and during early labor as indicated by pregnancy discomfort or fetal malposition.